 Examples of the types of materials you will find here include:

 Some government documents are housed in the Main Stacks, so it is important to check the catalog record to locate specific items.
 In addition to US Federal documents, the collection also contains documents from the state of Illinois and around the world.
-Government Documents materials published prior to 1978, as well as publications from the State of Illinois, are shelved using the Dewey Decimal System.
+US Government Documents materials published prior to 1979, as well as publications from the State of Illinois, are shelved using the Dewey Decimal System.